emiliezyy9425-glitch/ai-trading-v2/README.md

 ## AI Agent Workflow

+See `docs/workflow_diagram.md` for a visual end-to-end workflow diagram that connects the data, training, inference, and trading components.

 1. **Collect market data** – fetch recent bars directly from Interactive Brokers for the watched equities.
 2. **Compute indicators** – derive RSI, MACD, Bollinger Bands, Fibonacci levels, volume signals, and other features via `indicators.py` for 1h/4h/1d windows.
 3. **Generate model inputs** – align the live features to the `FEATURE_NAMES` schema used during training.